Rep, Patient Collections

 The Account Follow-up Rep (AFR) is responsible for the reimbursement and/or resolution of patient account balances and is accountable for complete follow-up tactics working accounts to exhaustion maximizing reimbursement.
 This role performs account management and analysis; as well as complete, timely, and accurate follow up of patient or insurance (hospital or physician) account balances with the objective of optimizing insurance reimbursement and ensuring that our patients receive the best CTCA has to offer in account management.
 An Account Follow-up Rep may be responsible for working account balances in any of the following areas:

-- Insurance Account Follow-up (hospital or physician), which may include a focus on claims denied by insurance carriers or paid incorrectly (underpaid).
+- Insurance Account Follow-up (hospital or physician), which may include a focus on claims denied by insurance carriers or paid incorrectly (expected reimbursement).

 - Administration of financial programs supporting the patient with medical balances such as Financial Assistance, Co-pay Assistance, Free Drug, Drug Replacement, etc.